npm/arborist/README.md

     Setting `node.parent` will automatically update `node.location` and all graph edges affected by the move.

-* `node.meta` A `Metadata` object which looks up `resolved` and `integrity` values for all modules in this tree.
-Set to parent's `meta` object and updated when parentage changes.
+* `node.meta` A `Shrinkwrap` object which looks up `resolved` and `integrity` values for all modules in this tree.
+Only relevant on `root` nodes.

 * `node.children` Map of packages located in the node's `node_modules` folder.
 * `node.package` The contents of this node's `package.json` file.
 * `node.path` File path to this package.
-If a node is a link target, and lives outside of the tree, then `node.path` will be null.
+If the node is a link, then this is the path to the link, not to the link target.
+If the node is _not_ a link, then this matches `node.realpath`.
 * `node.realpath` The full real filepath on disk where this node lives.
-* `node.location` A logical unix-style `/package/package/...` style path
+* `node.location` A slash-normalized relative path from the root node to this node's path.
-  indicating where this package lives in its tree.
-Note that link targets typically always have a location of `/`, as they are the root of their tree.
 * `node.isLink` Whether this represents a symlink.
 Always `false` for Node objects, always `true` for Link objects.
+* `node.isRoot` True if this node is a root node.
+(Ie, if `node.root === node`.)
+* `node.root` The root node where we are working.
+If not assigned to some other value, resolves to the node itself.
+(Ie, the root node's `root` property refers to itself.)
-* `node.isTop` True if this node is the top of its tree, false otherwise.
+* `node.isTop` True if this node is the top of its tree (ie, has no `parent`, false otherwise).
 * `node.top` The top node in this node's tree.
+This will be equal to `node.root` for simple trees, but link targets will frequently be outside of (or nested somewhere within) a `node_modules` hierarchy, and so will have a different `top`.
 * `node.dev`, `node.optional`, `node.devOptional` Indicators as to whether
   this node is a dev dependency and/or optional dependency.
 These flags are relevant when pruning optional and/or dev dependencies out of the tree.
-  * If none of these flags are set, then the node is required by the dependency and/or peerDependency hierarchy.
-It should not be pruned.
-  * If _both_ `node.dev` and `node.optional` are set, then the node is an
-    optional dependency of one of the packages in the devDependency hierarchy.
-It should be pruned if _either_ dev or optional deps are being removed.
-  * If `node.dev` is set, but `node.optional` is not, then the node is required in the devDependency hierarchy.
-It should be pruned if dev dependencies are being removed.
-  * If `node.optional` is set, but `node.dev` is not, then the node is required in the optionalDependency hierarchy.
-It should be pruned if optional dependencies are being removed.
-  * If `node.devOptional` is set, then the node is a (non-optional) dependency within the devDependency hierarchy, _and_ a dependency within the `optionalDependency` hierarchy.
-It should be pruned if _both_ dev and optional dependencies are being removed.
+See **Package Dependency Flags** below for explanations.
 * `node.edgesOut` Edges in the dependency graph indicating nodes that this node depends on, which resolve its dependencies.
 * `node.edgesIn` Edges in the dependency graph indicating nodes that depend